Mirajul-islam25/Mirajul-islam25/README.md

 ###

 <p align="center">This is Mirajul here, a Front-end Developer, an Undergrad.
 CSE student studying in Netrokona University, who crafts fast, accessible, and user-centered web experiences.
-With deep expertise in React, modern CSS, and responsive design, I specialize in building polished interfaces that scale—from landing pages to full-fledged web apps.
+With deep expertise in React, JavaScript, TailwindCSS, CSS3, HTML5 and responsive design, I specialize in building polished interfaces that scale—from landing pages to full-fledged web apps.
 I don’t just code—I solve problems, optimize performance, and collaborate closely with product teams to deliver measurable results.</p>

 ###
 </br>